bputzeys/CellDISECT/docs/source/contributing.rst

 2. Update the docs/source/changelog.rst with a note describing your changes.
 3. The PR will be merged once you have the sign-off of at least one other developer.

-Any contributions you make will be under the MIT Software License
+Any contributions you make will be under the BSD 3-Clause License
 ------------------------------------------------------------------

-In short, when you submit code changes, your submissions are understood to be under the same `MIT License <http://choosealicense.com/licenses/mit/>`_ that covers the project.
+In short, when you submit code changes, your submissions are understood to be under the same `BSD 3-Clause License <https://opensource.org/licenses/BSD-3-Clause>`_ that covers the project.
 Feel free to contact the maintainers if that's a concern.

 Report bugs using GitHub's `issue tracker <https://github.com/Lotfollahi-lab/CellDISECT/issues>`_
 ----------------------------------------------------------------------------------------------------------